gianninasd/pegasus/README.md

 Pegasus
 ================
-My micro-service experiment, I plan to use spring boot, hibernate and gradle
+A Java micro-service experiment, using Spring Boot, JPA and built with Gradle

 ## Pre-requisites
 * Install Git 2.11.x